 WINDAGE AND ELEVATION

 On the top and sides of scopes, respectively, are knobs that are known as windage and elevation.
-Here are some tips for changing your point of aim ( POA.)
+Here are some tips for changing your

 The elevation is for up and down, whereas windage is for left and right.